KnockKnock13/HTLS/README.md

-# How to run the SMOT code?
+# How to run the SMOT code with SMOT data?

  (1) Download the code.
 It will create a smot directory.